aherne/c-data-structures-api/README.md

 Constructors:

 - all applied lists work primarily with a no-arg constructor
-- ArrayList also supports being preallocated with a reserved size via constructor:
+- ArrayList also supports being preallocated with a reserved size by constructor:
 ```c++
 ArrayList(const std::size_t& reservedSize)
 ```